 The remaining Feeling siblings had it rough after their sister’s disappearance and understandably so.
 Unlike their parents, Dominique Dunne’s and Oliver Robins’ characters need to dig deep into their courageous selves simply because they are children; there’s not much to it.
 The film does show you how scared and vulnerable they are at different instances; some of which happens before Carol disappears like in the case of Robbie.
 He is afraid of a the night-storm thunder and therefore goes to the lengths of pulling his father out of his marital pleasures so that his issues can be attended to.

-First off, let me just acknowledge the majesty that is the 1st scene; it set a really great tone for what was to come.
+First off, let me just acknowledge that incredible 1st scene; it set a really great tone for what was to come.
 We see O’Rourke’s character waking up from her bed, strutting down the stairs towards the television when everyone is asleep and then all of a sudden she starts saying weird stuff loudly which her family picks up on.
 When they come to where she is at, Carol turns to them and says “They’re here!”
-The latter, my extinguished readers, is what I need from a proper horror movie.
-An opening scene that leaves you with plenty of questions concerning the film’s plot and its potential eeriness that it might possess.
+I loved that scene a lot; it leaves you with plenty of questions concerning the film’s plot and the potential eeriness that it might possess.

-Well, there’s no hiding behind the fact that this motion-picture is something that satisfied me wholesomely throughout its run-time.
+Well, there’s no hiding behind the fact that this motion-picture is something that satisfied me considerably as a viewer throughout its run-time.
 Poltergeist had me on the edge of my seat when I was supposed to be on the edge of my seat and that, my friends, is stuff that horror movies should be made of.